Highlights of Italy

 Day 3 — Amalfi and Ravello

 This morning experience this breathtaking coast by sea on a cruise from your hotel to Amalfi Center (weather permitting).
 Here enjoy a brief tour of the region’s largest town, then have lunch on your own.
-In the afternoon, ascend to mountaintop Ravello, with its spectacular gardens and coastal views.
+Next ascend to mountaintop Ravello, with its spectacular gardens and coastal views.
 (B,D)

-A full-day excursion begins with a tour of Pompeii, the city devastated by the eruption of Mt.
+A fullday excursion today begins with an exploration of the vivid remains of Pompeii, the city devastated by the eruption of Mt.
 Vesuvius in A.D.
 79 but not excavated until 1748.
-You'll then embark on a breathtaking drive along the winding Amalfi Coast high above the azure Mediterranean – with stops for photos along the way and in Sorrento.
+After lunch on your own, embark on a breathtaking drive along the winding Amalfi Coast high above the azure Mediterranean – with stops for photos along the way and in Sorrento.
 Return to the hotel late this afternoon.
 (B,D)

 Day 6 — Rome

-This morning tour the heart of ancient Rome: the 55,000-seat Colosseum, built in A.D.
-72 to stage gladiator spectacles, and the temples of the Forum, ancient Rome’s political and legal center.
-The afternoon, explore the Borghese Gallery on a guided tour.
-This afternoon is free to explore on your own, with endless possibilities such as visiting the Pantheon, the city’s best preserved ancient building; tossing a coin into the Trevi Fountain; exploring any number of renowned museums and churches; or simply sipping espresso in beautiful Piazza Navona.
+This morning tour the heart of ancient Rome: the 55,000-seat Colosseum, completed in A.D.
+80 to stage gladiator spectacles; and the temples of the Forum, ancient Rome’s political and legal center.
+The afternoon is free to explore on your own, with endless possibilities, such as shopping along the fashionable Via Veneto; sipping espresso in beautiful Piazza Navona; seeing the Pantheon; or tossing a coin into Trevi Fountain.
+Early this evening enjoy a guided tour of the Borghese Gallery before dinner on your own.
 (B)

 Day 7 — Rome